barryclark/jekyll-now/final-projects/robert-carlos-countVulgar/report.md

     <a href="https://plot.ly/~rsjudka/2/" target="_blank" title="" style="display: block; text-align: center;"><img src="https://plot.ly/~rsjudka/2.png" alt="" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="rsjudka:2"  src="https://plot.ly/embed.js" async></script>
 </div>
-*The words we considered as 'banned words' were compiled from 3 lists provided by Google, Facebook, and Flikr.
+*The words we considered as 'banned words' were compiled from 3 lists provided by Google, Facebook, and Flickr.
 We did this for two reasons.
-The firsy was to remove any bias we had towards specific words.
+The first was to remove any bias we had towards specific words.
 The second was to expand on the various spellings of our vulgar words and include any words from the past that we may not have been familiar with.
 To see each list, [click here](https://github.com/rsjudka/countVulgar/blob/master/banned.txt), or [here](https://github.com/rsjudka/countVulgar/blob/master/banned2.txt), or even [here](https://github.com/rsjudka/countVulgar/blob/master/banned3.txt).

-###History of swearing
+### History of swearing
 Curse words are as old as the english language, and so have become, although controversial, a large part of American culture.
 Many believe that profanity is the worst kind of language that can be used, due to it’s aggressive meaning and negative connotations.
 The crutch of the inarticulate, the weapon of the uneducated, are just some of the descriptions given to swearing.
 The way in which we use language gives other people a look into what kind of person we are and what is our character.
 In other words if a person uses explicit language, his peers look at him as a person that has lazy speech due to the fact that he can not come up with anything more creative.
 Even the bible has various quotes stating not to use foul language.

-On the opposite side of the argument are those that believe that there is absolutely nothing wrong with cursing and it’s a very useful part of the english language.
+On the opposite side of the argument are those that believe that there is absolutely nothing wrong with cursing and it’s a very useful part of the English language.
 Their thinking is that curse words have a use in giving a sentence or thought an extra punch that makes whatever point that is trying to be explained more emphasized.
-A publication in March of this year from [BBC](http://www.bbc.com/future/story/20160303-the-surprising-benefits-of-swearing), described some of the benefits of swearing and why it's not too bad of a language.
+A publication in March of this year from [BBC](http://www.bbc.com/future/story/20160303-the-surprising-benefits-of-swearing), described some of the benefits of swearing and why it's not too bad.

 I personally believe there to be an actual benefit to curse.
 It helps relieve pain and stress when, for example, a heavy box falls on my foot and I in turn drop a F-bomb, it allows you to release your frustration in the form of a word.
 In the same article from BBC, a study in which two participants were told to place thier arm into a bucket of ice water, showed that swearing acted as a hypoalgesic, pain lesener.
 One group was told to yell out with profanity while the other group was told to shout out with clean language.
 Another aspect that was noticed was that the heart rate of someone that uses swear words goes up leading to believe that there is an emotional response to using banned words(that study can be found [here](https://www.ncbi.nlm.nih.gov/pubmed/22078790)

 Whether or not swear words are an negative part of english language, one thing is for sure, curse words are becoming less and less of a taboo thing to say in music.
 Plenty of chart topping singles, and albums as well, contain explicit language and content, and it seems like it's only going up.

-###The extras
+### The extras
 Also, if you're further interested or wanted to use some of our data for some other reason, we have compiled a huge-ish folder of as much data we ca pull and organized in a ton of different ways.
 You can find all that data [here](https://github.com/rsjudka/countVulgar/tree/master/data).